hres/dotnet-api-poc/README.md

 ## TODO

 - [ ] manage languages for unilingual endpoints, Accept header, and possibly 'lang' query or a path parameter
-- [ ] manage mime type for Accept header, and possibly with 'type' query param (support XML out of the box)
+- [ ] manage content type for Accept header, and possibly with 'type' query param (support XML out of the box)
 - [ ] next/previous in paginated response
 - [ ] consume GET request body for parameters, and merge with query parameters and defaults
 - [ ] allow for field filtering